adku1173/acoupipe/sphinx/source/contents/documentation.rst

 Classes defined in the :code:`pipeline.py` module have the ability to iteratively perform tasks on the related computational pipeline to build up a dataset.
 The results of these tasks are the features (and labels) associated with a specific sample of the dataset.
 Feature creation tasks can be specified by passing callable functions that are evoked at each iteration of the :code:`BasePipeline`'s :code:`get_data()` generator method.
-It is worth noting that such a data generator can also be used directly to feed a machine learning model without saving the data to file.
-Common machine learning frameworks, such as Tensorflow_, offer the possibility to consume data from Python generators.
+It is worth noting that such a data generator can also be used directly to feed a machine learning model without saving the data to file, as common machine learning frameworks, such as Tensorflow_, offer the possibility to consume data from Python generators.
-Control about the state of the sampling process is maintained via the :code:`sampler` attribute holding a list of :code:`BaseSampler` derived instances.
+Control of the state of the sampling process is maintained via the :code:`sampler` attribute holding a list of :code:`BaseSampler` derived instances.

 .. code-block:: python